abcdesktopio/docs/opsdocs/docs/index.md

 To reach the demo website, follow the link [https://demo.abcdesktop.io](https://demo.abcdesktop.io)

-## abcdesktop.io: a container VDI service

-**[JFV] --> je suis géné, c'est une reformulation du paragraphe tout en haut.**
+## Run secure, isolated graphics

-abcdesktop.io provides the easiest way to run graphics software securely isolated in a container, and use a web browser HTML5 as display device.
-Because containers are lightweight and run without the extra load of an operating system, you can run many graphical applications on a single kernel or even on a kubernetes cluster.
+Run secure, isolated graphics software directly in your browser with abcdesktop.io.
+Our containerized approach streams HTML5 visuals without the weight of a traditional OS.
+This efficiency empowers you to deploy high-density graphical applications on a single node or scale effortlessly across a Kubernetes cluster.

 ![screenshot-applications](img/abcdesktop-home-release-4.1.png)